emc211/wp/rlwrap/README.md

 This will allow you to start typing a function and then hit ‘tab’ to auto-complete/show you all the options you have.
 Much like when you press tab in unix when writing out file paths.

 Now you just need a way to populate this file.
-The tools in order to do this are here [Link to script](rlwrapAutoComp.q)
+The tools in order to do this are in this [script](rlwrapAutoComp.q)

 Start your q session load in all the functions you want to be included in your auto complete list.